daneallen/neopixelLanyard/README.md

 ## Instructions
 1. Collect all of the necassary parts (i.e. manufacture the PCB, order from Digikey, etc).
 2. Populate the PCB.
     - Solder the battery pack LAST!
-  - Ensure that the through hole components are clipped as flush as possible on the backside to ensure tha the battery sits flush with the back of the PCB.
+    - Ensure that the through hole components are clipped as flush as possible on the backside to ensure tha the battery pack unit sits flush with the back of the PCB.
-  - Solder the battery pack last once satisfied and op-checked.
+    - Once satisfied and op-checked solder the battery pack leads last (from the front of the PCB).
 3. Thread the Neopixel strip through the lanyard material.
 This is slow going, about 1-2 inches per minute by hand.
 4. Carefully select the desired length and hand stitch the filled lanyard to the PCB
+5. Using the AVR ISP tools modify/compile/upload the source code directly to the PCB.
+    - Don't forget to "Burn Bootloader" as the first step in the load process since the source code is built utilizing the Arduino stack.
+The bootloader is only loaded once per PCB.